ruboerner/tem-exp-rkfit/README.md

 **"Fast parallel transient electromagnetic modelling using a uniform-in-time approximation to the exponential"**
-Authors: Ralph-Uwe Börner, Stefan Güttel submitted to GJI, in revision (as of July 2025)
+Authors: Ralph-Uwe Börner, Stefan Güttel accepted for publication in GJI (as of August 2025)

 ---